molevol-ub/Puffinus_mauretanicus_genome/README.md

 # Citation

-The genome of the critically endangered seabird _Puffinus mauretanicus_ (Balearic shearwater): a valuable resource for evolutionary and conservation genomics.

-Cristian Cuevas-Caballé, Joan Ferrer Obiol, Joel Vizueta, Meritxell Genovart, Jacob Gonzalez-Solís, Marta Riutort, Julio Rozas.

-Submitted (2021).
+Cuevas-Caballé, C., Ferrer Obiol, J., Vizueta, J., Genovart, M., Gonzalez-Solís, J., Riutort, M., & Rozas, J. (2022).
+The first genome of the Balearic shearwater (Puffinus mauretanicus) provides a valuable resource for conservation genomics and sheds light on adaptation to a pelagic lifestyle.
+Genome Biology and Evolution, 14(5), evac067.